Sequential Decision Making with Expert Demonstrations under Unobserved Heterogeneity: Problem Setup

 \xhdr{Expert Demonstrations} In addition to the online setting described above, we assume the learner has access to an offline dataset of expert demonstrations $\data_{\expert}$, where each demonstration $\tau_\expert = \lpar s_1, a_1, s_2, a_2, \ldots, s_H, a_H, s_{H+1} \rpar$ refers to an interaction of the expert with a decision-making task during a \textit{single} episode, containing the actions made by the expert and the resulting states.
-We assume that the unobserved task-specific variables for $\data_\expert$ are drawn i.i.d. from distribution $\mu^\star$, and the expert had access to such unobserved variables (private information) during their decision-making.
-Moreover, we assume the expert follows a near-optimal strategy \citep{hao2023leveraging,hao2023bridging}. \begin{assumption}[Noisily Rational Expert] For any $c \in \cC$, experts select actions based on a distribution $p_\expert$ defined as:

-for some known value of $\beta \in [0, \infty]$.
-In particular, the expert follows the optimal policy if $\beta \to \infty$. \end{assumption} Note that our setup assumes that the experts do not provide any rationale for their strategy, nor do we have access to rewards in the offline data.
-This problem can thus be seen as a combination of imitation learning and online learning rather than offline RL.
+We assume that the unobserved context variables for $\data_\expert$ are drawn i.i.d. from distribution $\mu^\star$, and the expert had access to such unobserved variables (private information) during their decision-making.
+Moreover, we assume the expert follows a near-optimal strategy \citep{hao2023leveraging,hao2023bridging}. \begin{assumption}[Noisily Rational Expert] For any $c \in \cC$, experts select actions based on a distribution defined as $p_\expert\left(a \given s\midsem c\right) \propto \exp\lcbar \beta \cdot Q^{\pi_c}_c(s, a) \rcbar$, for all $s \in \cS, a\in \cA$, and some known competence value of $\beta \in [0, \infty]$.
+In particular, the expert follows the optimal policy if $\beta \to \infty$. \end{assumption} We assume experts do not provide any rationale for their strategy, nor do we have access to rewards in the offline data; this is a combination of imitation and online learning rather than offline RL~\cite{hao2023leveraging}.